-Google Inc. (GOOG) is heading north of the Arctic circle to map a region of Canada with a history of dashing the hopes of explorers.
+Google Inc. (GOOG:US) is heading north of the Arctic circle to map a region of Canada with a history of dashing the hopes of explorers.

 Employees of Google, the world’s most popular search engine, are in Cambridge Bay, Nunavut this week to capture images to be used on the company’s mapping and “Street View” applications.